v1pu1/autoReplier/README.md

 # autoReplier
 A nodejs application to reply to emails recieved when youre unavailabe/on vacation

+--check for new emails in a given Gmail ID
+--send replies to Emails that have no prior replies --add a Label to the email and move the email to the label --app repeats this sequence of steps 1-3 in random intervals of 45 to 120 seconds

 nvm version v20.8.0

 ## Packages Used: